 "The Hemicycle of Notre-Dame of Paris: Gothic Design and Geometrical Knowledge in the Twelfth Century."
 Journal of the Society of Architectural Historians 69, no. 4 (Dec.
 2010): 490–507.

-Gabriel Rodriguez has been the Digital Curator at the Media Center for Art History at Columbia University since 2011, having held the post of Assistant Curator since 2010.
-His background is in art and architectural history, having received his BA in Art History from Columbia.
+Gabriel Rodriguez is currently the Manager of Collections and Special Projects at the Media Center for Art History at Columbia University, having previously held the positions of Digital Curator/Coordinator of Special Projects and Assistant Curator.
+His background is in art and architectural history, with a BA in Art History from Columbia.

-During his time at the Media Center, Gabriel has worked on fieldwork projects as an architectural and panoramic photography specialist, documenting sites of art historical significance around the world.
-Additionally, his work with diverse image collections, both at Columbia and at the Metropolitan Museum of Art, has fostered a general interest in the uses of imaging for teaching and experiencing art in all forms.
-He is proficient in image management, cataloging and metadata standards as well as software for image manipulation.
+In addition to stewarding the digital and physical collections of the Media Center, Gabriel has also worked on fieldwork projects as an architectural and panoramic photography specialist, documenting sites of art historical significance around the world.
+His work with diverse image collections, both at Columbia and at the Metropolitan Museum of Art, has fostered a general interest in the uses of imaging for teaching and experiencing art in all forms.
+He is proficient in digital photography, image management, cataloging and metadata standards as well as imaging software.

 Tim received his MA in Art History from Columbia with a thesis that used 3D modeling and global illumination technologies to examine the lighting conditions of Ancient Greek domestic interiors at the city of Olynthus.
 During his time as a student at Columbia, Tim worked in the Media Center and was delighted to become part of the full-time staff upon graduation.
 He is passionate about the use of new technologies within the humanities and is excited to be a part of the Media Center's future projects.